 At Ottawa University, the leadership team is comprised of talented leaders with a wide range of management experience.
-The Chancellor's Cabinet consists of academic, financial, operational, legal, and marketing experts who direct the day-to-day decisions and report to Chancellor Kevin Eichner.
-In addition, Chancellor Eichner reports to the Board of Trustees.
+The Chancellor's Cabinet consists of academic, financial, operational, legal, and marketing experts who direct the day-to-day decisions and report to University President and CEO, Bill Tsutsui.
+In addition, President Tsutsui reports to the Board of Trustees.
 The Board of Trustees consists of approximately 30 academic, business, and philanthropic leaders who provide strategic guidance and fiscal oversight, meeting three times annually.
 Also, the Chancellor's Council is a group of approximately 30 civic-minded leaders with deep community and institutional insight, meeting twice annually.
 Ottawa University respects community, corporate, and collegiate partnerships.

 LLD - Ottawa University

 MBA - Double Concentration in Markeing & Organizational Behavior - Harvard Business School

 Chancellor Kevin C. Eichner was named as the 21st president of Ottawa University in March 2008.
 Dr. Eichner has been a member of the OU Board of Trustees since 1982 and led it as Chairman for five of those years.
 Since his inauguration, he and his leadership team have engaged the University in a major transformational strategy known as Vision 2020, which is designed to position the institution for significant growth and exceptional student outcomes.
 A former public company CEO (Enterprise Bank and Trust) and successful business leader, Eichner has led the institution to new growth horizons, built three new schools in business, arts & sciences and education, and has overseen the largest capital campaign in the University’s history.
 Online educational programs have been dramatically expanded; innovative new models for supporting student success have been implemented; and the University has renewed its historical relationships with the Ottawa Tribe and American Baptists.